, | 2 min read

 If human interaction is important to the validation work at hand, the DIL simulator must deliver the performance and capability to encourage drivers to behave just as they would in real situations.
 For example, DIL simulator experiments that explore handover situations between autonomous and human driver modes will require complex system interactions on the vehicle modelling side as well as high fidelity (computational / command) execution inside the simulator lab.
 In such cases, Ansible Motion's simulation approach ensures that human drivers experience compelling virtual worlds, such that human-vehicle interactions can be explored with confidence and to good end.

-To learn more about how Driver-in-the-Loop (DIL) simulator technology is delivering compelling experiences for drivers and engineers download our FREE white paper, “Look Down the Road: Driving Simulator Technology & How Automotive Manufacturers will Benefit”.
+To learn more about how Driver-in-the-Loop (DIL) simulator technology is delivering compelling experiences for drivers and engineers download our FREE eBook, Looking down the road: Harnessing the benefits of driving simulator technology.

 New Call-to-action